AlgebraicGeometricModeling/AlgebraicSolvers.jl/docs/mrkd/index.md

 ## Dependencies

-For the solver based on Groebner basis computation, we are use the package `Grobner.jl`.
+For the solver based on Groebner basis computation, the package `Grobner.jl` is used.